-For this window to run keep both the top and bottom displays current, you configure the logbook for logging RUN or MULT QSOs (or Mulit-2 A/B QSOs).
-Otherwise, WriteLog counts all the QSOs as RUN (A) and only the top row in this window updates.
-You use the Radio This is RUN (A) Radio/This is MULT (B) radio menu entries.
+For this window to run keep both the A & B rows current (or labeled R & M) you configure the logbook for logging RUN or MULT QSOs (or Mulit-2 A/B QSOs).
+Otherwise, WriteLog counts all the QSOs as RUN (A) and only the top row (A or R) in this window updates.
+Use the Radio This is RUN (A) Radio/This is MULT (B) radio menu entries.
 The first time you select one of these, WriteLog asks to add the "m" column to the log, which is necessary for multi-single operation.
 This same "m" column will become the "txid" column in the Cabrillo output.